ABI-Software/software-development-guidelines/README.md

-To ensure documentation that is inclusive such that it will not make any reader feel excluded, the text should be inclusive of all gender and cultural affilations while not excluding any person.
-No favorism should be shown.
+To ensure documentation that is inclusive such that it will not make any reader feel excluded, the text should be inclusive of all gender and cultural affiliation while not excluding any person.
+No favourism should be shown.
 The following guidelines should help to achieve that:

 - Note the usage of gender neutral language.
 - Avoid the usage of any first-person, second-person pronouns except for